Coffee: The healthy way to enjoy your daily cup

 Coffee is meant to be a morning drink because it supports the expansion and contraction of the "peristaltic action" of the intestines, activating the waste elimination cycle of the body, which is designed to occur during the 'break'-'fast' period after you've slept at night.

-Also, to make the most of its health benefits, skip adding sugar or artificial sweeteners to it!
+Also, to make the most of its health benefits, skip adding any kind of refined sugar or artificial sweeteners to it!

-If you want to reduce its bitter taste or if you simply have a sweet tooth you can use honey or other natural alternatives.
+If you want to reduce its bitter taste or if you simply have a sweet tooth you can use raw organic honey or other natural alternatives.

 Learn more in MCT Coconut Oil: What’s All The Fuss About?